 Vitamin C (ascorbic acid) is a water soluble vitamin found in fruit and vegetables.
 It is an important antioxidant (has a protective function in the body).
 Vitamin C protects cells and keeps them healthy, helps wound healing and aids the absorption of iron.
-It is popularly used for preventing and treating infections, fatigue and cancer (Hale, 2015).
-Our bodies can’t make vitamin C for ourselves so we rely on food, good sources include berries, peppers, kiwi, citrus fruits, leafy vegetables, tomatoes and more.
+It is popularly used for preventing and treating infections, fatigue and cancer 1.
+Our bodies can’t make vitamin C so we rely on food sources.
+Good sources of vitamin C include berries, peppers, kiwi, citrus fruits, leafy vegetables, tomatoes and more.
 Our kidneys carefully control the amount of vitamin C in the body keeping it at the right level and excreting any excess that isn’t needed.
 A deficiency in vitamin C causes scurvy.

 Vitamin C in breast milk